Effortless estimation of basins of attraction: Results

 \section{Results}

-To showcase the strengths of the algorithm, we apply it to find the basins of the following scenarios: \begin{enumerate} \item 2D discrete dynamical system with a chaotic attractor and orbits escaping to infinity (H\'enon map). \item 2D stroboscopic map (Duffing oscillator). \item 2D projection of basins of 4D continuous system with fixed points as attractors and fractal attractor basins (magnetic pendulum). \item Refining basins of attraction (zooming into the fractal structure) of the above. \item Poincar\'e map of a 3D continuous system that has interlaced attracting periodic orbits (Thomas cyclical with Poincar\'e section defined at $z=0$).
+To showcase the strengths of the algorithm, we apply it to find the basins of the following scenarios: \begin{enumerate}[label= (\alph*)] \item 2D discrete dynamical system with a chaotic attractor and orbits escaping to infinity (H\'enon map). \item 2D stroboscopic map (Duffing oscillator). \item 2D projection of basins of 4D continuous system with fixed points as attractors and fractal attractor basins (magnetic pendulum). \item Refining basins of attraction (zooming into the fractal structure) of the above. \item Poincar\'e map of a 3D continuous system that has interlaced attracting periodic orbits (Thomas cyclical with Poincar\'e section defined at $z=0$).
 On the Poincar\'e map the periodic orbits become attracting fixed points. \item 3D continuous dynamical system with coexistence of a chaotic attractor, an attracting periodic orbit and an attracting fixed point (Lorenz84). \item 4D discrete dynamical system with extreme multi-stability of $\sim 26$ coexisting attractors (nonlinearly coupled logistic maps). \item 6D continuous dynamical system with bistability (Lorenz96 coupled with simple energy balance model, Lorenz96EBM).
-One attractor is chaotic, the other periodic. \end{enumerate} The output is shown in Fig.~\ref{fig:all_basins}.
-The dynamical rule for each system is shown in Table~\ref{tab:rules}.
+One attractor is chaotic, the other periodic. \item 2D basins of a stroboscopic map of a forced 4D continuous system which has a basin of attraction riddled with an exit basin. \end{enumerate} The output is shown in Fig.~\ref{fig:all_basins}.
+The dynamical rule and parameters for each dynamical system is shown in Table~\ref{tab:rules}.

 For all cases we applied the algorithm, the expected basins have been found easily.
 It is especially worth it to highlight the case of Lorenz84 (Fig.~\ref{fig:all_basins}f), because two of the three attractors are extremely close in state space, see Fig.~\ref{fig:attractors}a.
 We used a grid of $100\times100\times100$ resolution (only a 2D slice of the full 3D basins is shown, the fraction of each basin is $\approx (0.55,0.2,0.25)$).
 Had we used a coarse grid resolution (less than 100 points per dimension), the two attractors would not have been separated by the algorithm.
 Fig.~\ref{fig:attractors}b shows the three periodic attractors of the Thomas cyclical system, and the plane used to define the Poincar\'e section.
 This is the plane used to produce the basins of attraction of the Poincar\'e map in Fig.~\ref{fig:all_basins}e.
 For the case of the 4D nonlinearly coupled logistic maps, we do not know for sure whether all attractors were found (given how many there are).
 There is no prior work that did a more thorough analysis on this specific system.
 For the 6D continuous system, the basin boundary is smooth and the two attractors are very well separated in the 6th dimension of the state space ($T$), which makes the entire process much simpler.
 To keep the computation time low, we used a coarse grid of $10\times10\times10\times10\times10\times101$ and only made the gridding of the last variable dense.
 This required about 1h30m computing time on an average machine.
 The basin fractions are $\approx (0.61, 0.39)$.